West Virginia: Waiting game, video games as teachers strike

 At a nearby ice arena, Melissa Hodges took her two daughters for regular skating lessons.
 Additional bonding with mom aside, fifth grader Kelsie Hodges is ready to get back to school.
 "I miss my friends," she said.

 Meanwhile, sixth grader C.J.
-Napper signaled he was in no rush to get back to classes.
+Napper signaled he's in no rush to return to classes.

 "I don't like school.
 It's not fun," Napper said.
 "I don't mind" the walkout.